Grafana #

 • Parquet schema — the columns the dashboards select

-• Three stores — where parquet, events, and channels live on disk
+• Data stores — where parquet, events, channels, and files live on disk

 • Find flaky tests — the diagnostic recipe that combines Yield + Failure Pareto + Measurement Trend on a single workflow